Lasso (statistics): Group lasso

 where the design matrix $X$ and covariate vector $\beta$ have been replaced by a collection of design matrices $X_j$ and covariate vectors $\beta_j$, one for each of the J groups.
 Additionally, the penalty term is now a sum over $\ell^2$ norms defined by the positive definite matrices $K_j$.
 If each covariate is in its own group and $K_j = I$, then this reduces to the standard lasso, while if there is only a single group and $K_1 = I$, it reduces to ridge regression.
 Since the penalty reduces to an $\ell^2$ norm on the subspaces defined by each group, it cannot select out only some of the covariates from a group, just as ridge regression cannot.
 However, because the penalty is the sum over the different subspace norms, as in the standard lasso, the constraint has some non-differential points, which correspond to some subspaces being identically zero.
 Therefore, it can set the coefficient vectors corresponding to some subspaces to zero, while only shrinking others.
 However, it is possible to extend the group lasso to the so-called sparse group lasso, which can select individual covariates within a group, by adding an additional $\ell^1$ penalty to each group subspace.
 Another extension, group lasso with overlap allows covariates to be shared across groups, e.g., if a gene were to occur in two pathways.

+The "gglasso" package by in R, allows for fast and efficient implementation of Group LASSO.